huaxiaoliu/huaxiaoliu.github.io/_pages/about.md

 Personal Profile：
 ======

 Liu Huaxiao is a Associate Professor of JiLin University, China (2013-).Before that,he received education at Jilin University and obtained bachelor's and doctoral degrees(2005--2013), and was surpervised by Professor Jin Ying.He also worked as a member of the Software Engineering Committee of China Computer Federation.

-**Research focus on：**
+His research foucus on:
  · mainly include software engineering
  · human-computer interaction
  · data mining
  · expert systems

-**Responsible for and leading projects:**
-· National Key R&D Program sub project
-· Jilin Province Youth Research Fund project
-· Jilin University Excellent Young Teacher Key Training Program
-· Jilin University Excellent Youth Training Funding Program.

 NEWS
 ======